What is Home Equity?

 Access to Cash

-Homeowners in need of quick cash have many options to borrow against their equity.
-There are multiple reasons to borrow your home equity for cash, including; starting a business, home renovations, consolidating your debt, buying a cottage, paying your child's tuition, and many more.
-There are multiple products available with slight nuances, and this section will help you differentiate them to decide the best ones for your situation.
+Homeowners in need of cash have many options to borrow against their equity.
+There are multiple reasons to borrow against your home equity, including: starting a business, home renovations, consolidating your debt, buying a cottage, paying your child's tuition, and many more.
+Multiple products are available with slight nuances, and this section will help you differentiate them to decide the best ones for your situation.

 • Home equity line of credit: A HELOC is the most popular way to borrow from your home equity due to its flexibility.
 It is a pay-as-you-go option that allows you only to pay for the money you borrow.
 If you do not withdraw from the account, then you don't have to pay anything.
-HELOC interest rates tend to be higher than a typical mortgage, although many lenders provide interest-only periods.
+HELOC interest rates tend to be higher than a typical mortgage, although many lenders provide interest-only periods for payments.
+This means you only have to pay the interest amount on your HELOC, making it an affordable short-term option.

 • Cash-out refinance: Cash-out refinances are a great option for debt consolidation or investors.
 This option lets you borrow a large lump sum of money at a lower interest rate than a HELOC.
 However, unlike a HELOC, there is less flexibility because you receive a large sum of money and immediately need to pay interest.
 Additionally, you will need to change mortgages, so there may be a penalty for switching before your term ends.